MTjody/ssr-playground/posts/github-actions-p2.md

         run: yarn install --frozen-lockfile --prefer-offline
 ```

 Each step in a job is an entry in the `steps` list.
 The name property will be shown in the Github Actions GUI.
-The GUI will show the action `uses` identifier if name is omitted.
+The GUI will show that the action `uses` identifier if name is omitted.
 Since we're working on the repository with yarn commands, the runner must have access to the code, this is what the checkout step is for.
 The `setup-node` action with node version 14 has yarn enabled by default.

 The next two steps are for the cache, and since we use yarn here we first set the yarn cache directory so that the `cache@v2` action can use it.
 The cache action has recently enabled multiple directories, and for this setup we'll add: